Lambchopper/NewUCMUser/README.txt

 	"SNR": [true|false]
 		Enables Mobility on the User account and creates the Remote Destination and Remote Destination Profile "speeddials": [true|false]
+		The script only adds Speed dials to the Phone or the EM Profile.

+		If the EM Profile is enabled this is where the speed dial will be setup, otherwise the will be configured on the phone

+		The index value for each indicates the order it will appear on the phone in top down fashion, where 1 is the top most speed dial.

 	"CCX": [true|false]
 		Configures the new user for CCX.
 You must configure the ccxLine section of the template if your environment uses a seperate Agent Extension.
 This will be configured as the Second line appearence